 In August 2022, Fjordland, in conjunction with Ivanhoe Electric Inc. and Commander, commenced a 2,500-metre drilling program on the SVB project.
-Targets to be tested have been derived from extensive processing of historical and recent geophysical data including a significant property-wide gravity inversion study and the recently completed SQUID EM survey performed in 2021.
+Targets tested were derived from extensive processing of historical and recent geophysical data including a significant property-wide gravity inversion study and the recently completed SQUID EM survey performed in 2021.
 In September 2022, the drill program was curtailed to 500 metres due to performance and safety issues after completion of 2 drill holes.
 The second drill hole did not reach the planned depth.
 No meaningful results were encountered.